Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/musgrave.rst

+.. _bpy.types.MusgraveTexture:

 ********
 Musgrave
 ********

+The musgrave texture is used to generate organic materials, but it is very flexible.
+You can do nearly everything with it.

 .. figure:: /images/render_blender-render_textures_procedural_musgrave.png

    Musgrave Texture Panels.

-Often used for
-   Organic materials, but it is very flexible.
-You can do nearly everything with it.
-Result(s)
-   Intensity.

 Options